CRO Outsourcing in Clinical Trials: Key Considerations for Sponsors

 3. Overcome key challenges

-CROs are familiar with the challenges faced in clinical trial design.
 In a study for a biotech sponsor investigating idiopathic pulmonary fibrosis (IPF), it was integral to tailor the study design to the needs of rare disease research.
 IPF affects 13 to 20 in 100,000 people.

 The results: using an umbrella study design, tailored recruitment techniques and patient engagement strategies, we helped ensure that the limited patient population did not slow down early recruitment, and worked to mitigate the risk of patient dropout throughout.